jacobandreas/blog/_posts/2016-02-18-monference.md

     63.3
 {% endhighlight %}

-See the pattern?
+A sample prediction:

+{% highlight text %}
+true hidden sequence: 0 1 0 0 1
+classical monference: 0 1 0 0 1
+neural monference:    0 1 0 0 1
+{% endhighlight %}

 Notice: the neural nets we've used here don't encode anything about classical message-passing rules, and they definitely don't encode anything about the generative process underlying an HMM.
 Yet in both cases, the neural net managed to achieve accuracy as good as (but no better than) the classical message passing procedure with the same structure.
+Indeed, this neural training procedure results in a piece of code that makes identical predictions to the forward--backward algorithm, without requiring that I ever implement the forward--backward algorithm!

 ---

-Neural networks are not magic!
-When our data is actually generated from an HMM, we can't hope to beat an (information-theoretically optimal) classical monference with a neural one.
+Neural networks are not magic---when our data is actually generated from an HMM, we can't hope to beat an (information-theoretically optimal) classical monference with a neural one.
 But we can empirically do just as well.
 Better yet, by modeling our networks after the _algorithmic structure_ of classical